ialbert/bio/README.md

 ## Testing

-Testing uses the `pytest` framework:

-    pip install pytest

-To run all tests, use:
+`bio` can test itself, to run all tests execute:

-    make test
+    bio test

 Tests are automatically built from a shell script that mimics real-life usage scenarios.

 * https://github.com/ialbert/bio/blob/master/test/usage.sh